brenoasantos/pdtopsis-sort/README.md

 `streamlit run interface.py`

+After running the interface, it is necessary to attach the `input.csv` and `matrixValues.csv` files.

 ## Limitations
 This project has in issue in the step 4.
-The parameters are predetermined, as traditional Topsis method.
+The parameters are predetermined, as traditional TOPSIS method.
 In our program the number of classes is set to exactly 3, and they need to be named C1, C2 and C3.

+## Suggestions
+Use the CVXPY library to solve the problem in step 4.
+In the code itself, the library is already being imported, but it is commented.

+## Improvement opportunities
+Make the alternative classification phase dynamic.
+The way we did it, we treated the inputs with a single format: with three classes (C1, C2, C3).